-Specifically, the FCC adopted a requirement codified in 47 C F R §54 314 that State Commissions must file an annual certification with the USAC and the FCC stating "that all federal high-cost support provided to such carriers [rural incumbent local exchange carriers and competitive carriers classified as eligible telecommunications carriers serving lines in an area of a rural incumbent local exchange carrier] will be used only for the provision, maintenance and upgrading of facilities and services for which the support is intended.
+Specifically, the FCC adopted a requirement codified in 47 C.F.R. §54.314 that State Commissions must file an annual certification with the USAC and the FCC stating "that all federal high-cost support provided to such carriers [rural incumbent local exchange carriers and competitive carriers classified as eligible telecommunications carriers serving lines in an area of a rural incumbent local exchange carrier] will be used only for the provision, maintenance and upgrading of facilities and services for which the support is intended."
 The FCC did not specify a mechanism under which that certification might be accomplished.
-Rather, the FCC left it open for the State Commissions and the carriers to develop an appropriate mechanism, and the TRA has done just that
+Rather, the FCC left it open for the State Commissions and the carriers to develop an appropriate mechanism, and the TRA has done just that.

-In previous years, the TRA has properly relied on the submission of the Company that demonstrated the method by which it received federal USF disbursements.
-This demonstration, which is also provided below, fully satisfies the Company's obligation to demonstrate that its federal USF disbursements are used in a manner provided for in Section 254(e) of the Communications Act of 1934, as amended, and Section 54 314 of the FCC's rules
+In previous years, the TRA has properly relied on the submission of the Company that demonstrated the method by which it received federal Universal Service Fund ("USF") disbursements.
+This demonstration, which is also provided below, fully satisfies the Company's obligation to demonstrate that its federal USF disbursements are used in a manner provided for in Section 254(e) of the Communications Act of 1934, as amended, 1 and Section 54.314 of the FCC's rules.

-Accordingly, in developing this request for certification, the Independent has again compiled information regarding the extent to which checks and balances currently exist governing the Independent and all rural incumbent local exchange carriers receiving federal USF.
+Accordingly, developing this request for certification, the Company has compiled information regarding the extent to which checks and balances currently exist governing the Company and all other interstate "average schedule" rural incumbent local exchange carriers receiving universal service support.
 The operation of these processes, as described in the "Background" section below, ensure that the USF directed to the Independent is both properly quantified and utilized in accordance with the provision and maintenance of the facilities and services for which the federal USF is intended.